Dosage Form: tablet, film coated

 In the management of an overdose with Bicalutamide, vomiting may be induced if the patient is alert.
 It should be remembered that, in this patient population, multiple drugs may have been taken.
 Dialysis is not likely to be helpful since Bicalutamide is highly protein bound and is extensively metabolized.
 General supportive care, including frequent monitoring of vital signs and close observation of the patient, is indicated.

-Bicalutamide tablets contain 50 mg of Bicalutamide USP, a non-steroidal androgen receptor inhibitor with no other known endocrine activity.
-The chemical name is propanamide, N [4 cyano-3-(trifluoromethyl)phenyl]-3-[(4-fluorophenyl)sulfonyl]-2-hydroxy-2-methyl-,(+-).
+Bicalutamide tablets, USP contain 50 mg of Bicalutamide, a non-steroidal androgen receptor inhibitor with no other known endocrine activity.
+The chemical name is propanamide, N [4 cyano-3-(trifluoromethy])phenyl]-3-[(4-fluorophenyl) sulfonyl]-2-hydroxy-2-methyl-,(+-).
 The structural and molecular formulas are:

-Bicalutamide has a molecular weight of 430.37.
-The pKa’ is approximately 12.
-Bicalutamide is a fine white to off white powder which is practically insoluble in water at 37°C (5 mg per 1000 mL), slightly soluble in chloroform and absolute ethanol, sparingly soluble in methanol, and soluble in acetone and tetrahydrofuran.
+Bicalutamide, USP has a molecular weight of 430.37.
+The pKa' is approximately 12.
+Bicalutamide is a white to off-white powder which is practically insoluble in water at 37°C (5 mg per 1000 mL), slightly soluble in chloroform and absolute ethanol, sparingly soluble in methanol, and soluble in acetone and tetrahydrofuran.

-The inactive ingredients of Bicalutamide tablets are lactose monohydrate, sodium starch glycolate type A, povidone, magnesium stearate, hypromellose, polyethylene glycol, and titanium dioxide.
+The inactive ingredients of Bicalutamide tablets are lactose monohydrate, magnesium stearate, polyethylene glycol, polyvinyl alcohol, povidone, sodium starch glycolate (type A), talc and titanium dioxide.

 Bicalutamide - Clinical Pharmacology